Multi-height distribution of rational points of split toric stacks: Stacky integral points and the residue map

 \subsection{The stacky Hensel's lemma and its interpretations}

 Now we focus on the case where $\sheafO$ is a henselian discrete valuation ring (DVR) with valuation $v$.
 We write $\mathfrak{p}$ for the maximal ideal of $\sheafO$ and $\mathbf{F}$ for its residue field, which is supposed to be finite.
-We suppose moreover that $X$ is tame over $\sheafO$.
-We follow the presentation of \cite[Section 4]{loughran_santens_malle_conjecture}.
+We suppose that $X$ is a normal and proper algebraic stack with finite diagonal over $\sheafO$.